 What is SIOR and why is it helpful to you?

-SIOR (Social Impact Open Repository) is an open access repository to display, share and store the social impact of research results.
+SIOR (Social Impact Open Repository) is a free and open access repository to display, share and store the social impact of research results.
 Achieving impact is a growing demand from society to science and to scientists, but this information had not yet been systematically gathered and registered.
-SIOR is the first open access worldwide registry on social impact, a non-profit initiative to enhance scientific research with social impact.
+SIOR is the first open access worldwide repository on social impact, a non-profit initiative to enhance scientific research with social impact.

 SIOR is open source, enabling integration with other open source registries, CRIS systems and persistent identifiers.
 For instance, by registering to SIOR with an ORCID id, researchers can already link their social impacts to their individual research profiles.